Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

 \subsection{Statement of main result}

 The first part of Proposition~\ref{prop:GeneralCumulant4:weaksingletoncondition} shows that the weak singleton condition is a necessary condition for an exchangeability system to come from an amalgamated free product.
-We can now state the main theorem of this paper. \begin{Theorem} If a noncrossing exchangeability system $\exch=(\alg{U},\phi,\alg{J})$ with faithful state $\phi$ satisfies the weak singleton condition, then it can be embedded into an amalgamated free product such that the interchangeable algebras are free with amalgamation over some subalgebra~$\alg{B}$. \end{Theorem}

-\begin{Remark} Other examples where crossing cumulants vanish are Boolean independence \cite{SpeicherWoroudi:1997:boolean} and more generally conditional free independence~\cite{BozejkoLeinertSpeicher:1996:convolution}.
-In these examples however Theorem~\ref{thm:GeneralCumulant4:MainTheorem} does not apply because either the state is not faithful or the weak singleton condition fails: Let~$(\alg{U},\phi,\psi)=\bigstar(\alg{A}_i,\phi_i,\psi_i)$ be the conditionally free exchangeability system for $(\alg{A},\phi)$, cf.~\cite{BozejkoLeinertSpeicher:1996:convolution} or section~\externalref{I}{subsec:ConditionalFreeCumulants}.
-We only need the defining property
+We can now state the main theorem of this \paperchapter{}. \begin{Theorem} Let $(\alg{A},\phi)$ be a noncommutative probability space and $\exch=(\alg{U},\phit,\alg{J})$ a noncrossing exchangeability system for $(\alg{A},\phi)$ with faithful state $\phit$ which satisfies (\eWSC{}).
+Then $\exch$ can be embedded into a $\alg{B}$-valued exchangeability system $\tilde{\alg{E}}=(\tilde{U},\alg{J},\psi)$ such that the interchangeable algebras $\alg{A}_i$ are free with amalgamation over $\alg{B}$ and interchangeable with respect to $\psi$. \end{Theorem} \begin{Remark} While it is true that any exchangeability system can be embedded into an amalgamated free product (the trivial one, where $\alg{B}$ coincides with the full algebra), it is not always true that this can be done in such a way that the $\alg{A}_i$ are still interchangeable.
+Therefore the preceding theorem is nontrivial.
+This is like in the commutative case, where an arbitrary exchangeable sequence of random variables is trivially conditionally independent with respect to the full $\sigma$-algebra, but they are certainly not conditional i.i.d, unless they are identical. \end{Remark} \begin{Remark} Other examples where crossing cumulants vanish are Boolean independence \cite{SpeicherWoroudi:1997:boolean} and more generally conditional free independence~\cite{BozejkoLeinertSpeicher:1996:convolution}.
+In these examples however Theorem~\ref{thm:GeneralCumulant4:MainTheorem} does not apply because either the state is not faithful or the weak singleton condition fails: Let~$(\alg{U},\phit,\psi)=\bigstar(\alg{A}_i,\phi_i,\psi_i)$ be the conditionally free exchangeability system for $(\alg{A},\phi)$, cf.~\cite{BozejkoLeinertSpeicher:1996:convolution} or Section~I.4.7.
+For our purposes it is sufficient to know the defining property

 whenever $\psi(X_j)=0$ and $h(j)\neq h(j+1)$ for every $1\leq j\leq n-1$, and the modified pyramidal law